wmontesc/Coursera_Capstone/README.md

 1d. <a href="#item4">Clean the previous dataframe</a>

-### 2. Assign the latitude and longitude coordinates for each Neighbourhood in the previous dataframe
+### 2. Assign latitude and longitude coordinates for each Neighbourhood in the previous dataframe
+File: 2_WM_Segmenting and Clustering Neighborh.ipynb

 2a. <a href="#item4">Complete the dataframe: get the latitude and the longitude coordinates for each Neighbourhood</a>

 ### 3. Explore and cluster the Neighbourhoods in Toronto
+File: 3_WM_Segmenting and Clustering Neighborh.ipynb

 3a. <a href="#item1">Create a map of Toronto with Neighbourhoods superimposed on top</a>